EOSIO/welcome/docs/04_protocol/04_accounts_and_permissions.md

 `refund_request` | variant | yes
 `voter_info` | variant | yes
 `rex_info` | variant | yes

+The `name` type consists of a 64-bit value that encodes alphanumeric characters into 5-bit chunks, except the last character, if any, which uses a 4-bit chunk.
+The `name` type is used to store account names, action names, etc.

 ## 2.2.
 Actions and Transactions